yulikexuan/modern-java/concurrency/README.md

 #### 12.1.6 Generating More Interleavings

-> A useful trick for increasing the number of interleavings, and therefore more
-> effectively exploring the state space of your programs, is to use
-> ``` Thread.yield ``` to encourage more context switches during operations that
+> Using ``` Thread.yield ``` more to encourage more context switches during
-> access shared state
+> operations that access shared state, however,

-> The effectiveness of this technique is platform-specific, since the JVM is
-> free to treat Thread.yield as a no-op [JLS 17.9]; using a short but nonzero
-> sleep would be slower but more reliable
+> using a short but nonzero sleep would be slower but more reliable

 ```
 public synchronized void transferCredits(Account from, Account to, int amount) {
     from.setBalance(from.getBalance() - amount);
     if (random.nextInt(1000) > THRESHOLD) {
-        Thread.yield();
+        Thread.yield(); // TimeUnit.MILLISECONDS.sleep(7);
     }
     to.setBalance(to.getBalance() + amount);
 }
 ```

-- By sometimes yielding in the middle of an operation, you may activate timing-sensitive bugs in code that does not use adequate synchronization to access state
+- By sometimes yielding in the middle of an operation, may activate timing-sensitive bugs in code that does not use adequate synchronization to access state
     - The inconvenience of adding these calls for testing and removing them for production can be reduced by adding them using aspect-oriented programming (AOP) tools